One of the driest, coldest and darkest places on earth, Antarctica is a land of extremes, a frozen desert of incredible beauty and isolation.

 Penguins are the charmers of Antarctica and manage to win over every tourists heart.
 Their charismatic behaviour lends themselves to photographers and, like Antarctica seals, most penguins are unperturbed by humans.

 Like seals, penguins spend most of their lives in the water where their powerful paddles muscles allow them to reach speeds of up to 25 mph!
 Sleek, quick and fluid in the water, penguins on land are a sharp contrast to this, waddling and flapping about.

-Out of the 17 species of penguins found world-wide, only 7 are found in Antarctica.
-The 6 species are Adélies, Gentoos, Chinstraps, Macaronis, Rockhoppers, kings and, the most famous of all, Emperor penguins.
+Out of the 17 species of penguins found world-wide, only 8 are found in Antarctica and the sub-Antarctic region.
+The 8 species are Adélies, Gentoos, Chinstraps, Macaronis, Rockhoppers, kings, magellanic and, the most famous of all, Emperor penguins.
 Penguins either feed on krill or small fish and, although very shortsighted on land, penguins have exceptional vision under water.

 Whilst Emperor penguins are the biggest and most well-known penguin, they are also the most difficult to spot.
 Unlike other Antarctic penguins, Emperor penguins breed in winter and tend to occupy areas further in land.
 However, the King penguin is far easier to find and you’ll be able to walk next to entire colonies in South Georgia.